David Wurmser

 David Wurmser is an American foreign policy specialist.
 He served as Middle East Adviser to former US Vice President Dick Cheney, as special assistant to John R. Bolton at the State Department and as a research fellow on the Middle East at the American Enterprise Institute (AEI).
 He served in the U.S. Navy Reserve as an intelligence officer at the rank of Lieutenant Commander.

 Professional background

 Wurmser was born in Switzerland.
-He has a Ph.D. in international relations from Johns Hopkins University.
+He has a Ph.D. in international relations from Johns Hopkins University and the title of his 1989 dissertation was "The evolution of Israeli grand strategy, strategy and tactics and the confluence with classic democratic philosophy."
 In 2008, Wurmser was listed as a member of the board of advisors of the Endowment for Middle East Truth, a group which was involved in the distribution of over 20 million DVDs of the film Obsession in swing states prior to the 2008 US presidential election.
 Wurmser is the founder of the Delphi Global Analysis Group.